Slovenia

 KEY FEATURES

-- Excellent and fully modernized communication and transportation infrastructure with a major port on the Adriatic Sea Location at the crossroads of major trade routes
+- Excellent, fully modernized communication and transportation infrastructure, including a major port Koper on the Adriatic Sea

 MACROECONOMIC OVERVIEW